CAPITAL IMPROVEMENT PROGRAM

 Lampson Well Head Treatment System

-The Lampson Water Well produces a nuisance odor during water pumping, which, although not a health risk, can negatively impact the public’s perception of the water’s quality.
-To address the issue, the City has designed a treatment system that will eliminate the odor, improving the water quality perception.
+The Lampson Water Well produces a nuisance odor during water production, which, although not a health risk, can negatively impact the public’s perception of the water’s quality.
+To address the issue, the City has designed a treatment system that will treat the odor, improving the water quality perception.
 More importantly, the construction of the treatment system will enhance the efficiency of the water well's use, allowing for more effective operations moving forward.

 -